Arichy/Arichy/README.md

 ### Hi there 👋

-I'm Arichy from China, working at Douyin(Chinese TikTok) now and living in Beijing.
+I'm working at Douyin(Chinese TikTok) now and living in Beijing.

-I'm a frontend developer with 4 months working experience.
+I'm a frontend developer with 2 years of working experience.

 I'm interested in JavaScript, React, Babel, Webpack...

-I like playing 王者荣耀(Chinese AOV), good at AP.

 <!--
 **Arichy/Arichy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.